yohasebe/monadic-chat-cli/apps/translate/translate.md

 - keep the value of the "mode" property at "translate"
 - set the text in the new prompt presented above to the "prompt" property
 - translate the new prompt text to the language specified in the "target_lang" set it to "response" and set the translation to the "response" property
-- update the value of "tokens" with the number of tokens of the resulting JSON object"

 Make sure the following formal requirements are all fulfilled: